jolau/VibrationDAQ/README.md

 | SCLK  | 23  | 24  | CE 1  |
 | GND   | 25  | 26  | CE 2  |

+The vibration sensor only works on the main SPI pins (SPI0) of the Raspberry Pi - the other SPI ports don't support SPI mode 3.

 ### Custom adapter board
 The pins of the ADcmXL3021 vibration sensor can be accessed by using a custom adapter board.
 The PCB was created by using the software KiCad: [KiCad project](ADcmXL3021_adapter/ADcmXL3021_adapter.pro)\
 ![adapter board](docs/adapter_board.jpg)